OpenRefine/openrefine.org/docs/technical-reference/build-test-run.md

 ![Screenshot of import order settings in IntelliJ](/img/intellij-import-order.png)

-To automatically format the code from the command-line, you can also use `mvn formatter:format impsort:sort`.
+To automatically format the code from the command-line, you can also use `./refine lint` (or `refine.bat lint` on Windows).